 “I usually love the little jokes the Southwest flight attendants make over the intercom, but I think they might have been overly casual with all the ‘things are really about to pop off’ jokes and big winks this time,” said flight customer Heath Wiggin.
 “I personally would have appreciated a little more warning that air suddenly rushing out an open doorhole mid-flight was only going to rip half my clothes off and irreparably traumatize my son for life, not kill us—that’s all.
 The confetti of $200,000 in dollar bills was a nice touch, though.”

-At press time, consumers rights activists were already beginning to pressure Boeing to do the right thing by no longer allowing plane parts to fall off without warning and fully fund construction of a D.B.
+At press time, consumers rights activists were already beginning to pressure Boeing to do the right thing by no longer allowing plane parts to fall off without warning and fully funding construction of a D.B.
 Cooper Wings Over Washington that includes both the open and sewn-shut parachute experience.